-Through the years, what is now deemed a "pressure injury" (PI), has been referred to as a decubitus ulcer, a bedsore, and a pressure ulcer; but all previous terminology is synonymous.
-Currently, the Mayo Clinic's definition of a PI is: "an injury to the skin and the underlying tissue resulting from prolonged pressure" (2020, p.1).
-Often the localized damage to skin and/or underlying tissue occurs over a bony prominence, such as the elbows, heels, hips, sacral area (tail bone), due to increased and prolonged pressure at these points (Mayo Clinic, 2020).
+Through the years a "pressure injury" (PI) has been referred to as a decubitus ulcer, a bedsore, and a pressure ulcer.
+Currently, the Mayo Clinic defines a PI as "an injury to the skin and the underlying tissue resulting from prolonged pressure" (12) (28).

-Prolonged pressure to the skin results in poor circulation, lack of effective tissue oxygenation (ischemia) and tissue breakdown (Mayo Clinic, 2020).
-The National Pressure Injury Advisory Panel (NPIAP) defines a PI as "localized injury to the skin and/or underlying tissue usually occurring over a bony prominence, or related to medical or other devices" (NPIAP, 2016, p.
-1).
-The injury itself can present as intact skin or an open ulcer, and it may or may not be painful (Edsberg et al., 2016).
-There are several risk factors, which may increase each person's chance of acquiring a PI.
+The National Pressure Injury Advisory Panel (NPIAP) defines a PI as "localized injury to the skin and/or underlying tissue usually occurring over a bony prominence or related to medical or other devices" (36) (21).